velocitatem/HarmoniQ/README.md

 - **Spotify Integration**: Access a vast library of music and harness user preferences for the perfect playlist.
 - **AI Recommendations**: Our algorithms analyze trends and preferences to recommend the ideal musical lineup.

-## Join the HarmoniQ Community 🤝
+## Join the Harmonix Community 🤝

-- **Collaborate and Contribute**: We welcome ideas, feedback, and contributions to make HarmoniQ even better.
+- **Collaborate and Contribute**: We welcome ideas, feedback, and contributions to make Harmonix even better.
 - **Stay Updated**: Follow us for the latest in event management innovation and technology.

 ## Support and Contact 💌

 - **Dedicated Support**: Have questions or need assistance?
-Contact our support team at [support@harmoniq.com](mailto:support@harmoniq.com).
+Contact our support team at [support@harmonix.com](mailto:support@harmonix.com).
-- **Feedback and Suggestions**: Your insights help us enhance HarmoniQ.
+- **Feedback and Suggestions**: Your insights help us enhance Harmonix.
 Share your thoughts with us!

 ## Execution Process Documentation